leoneila/learning-library/data-management-library/exadata-database-service-on-dedicated-infrastructure-get-started/lab1-prepare-network-and-iam/lab1-prepare-network-and-iam.md

      ![Policies Navigation Menu](./images/oci-menu-policy.png " ")

-3. Select **Compartment**, Under Identity in the **Policies** section Click **Create Policy**
+3. Select **Compartment**, Under Identity in the **Policies** section Click, **Create Policy**.

      ![Create Policy](./images/create-policy.png " ")

      A **policy** is An IAM document that specifies who has what type of access to your resources.
 It is used in different ways:

-       * An individual statement is written in the policy language
+       * An individual statement is written in the policy language.
-       * A collection of statements in a single, named "policy" document, which has an Oracle Cloud ID (OCID) assigned to it
+       * A collection of statements in a single, named "policy" document, which has an Oracle Cloud ID (OCID) assigned to it.
        * The overall body of policies your organization uses to control access to resources

      A **compartment** is a collection of related resources that can be accessed only by certain groups that an administrator has permitted your organization.